jcbages/followloop/README.md

   - Recurse on this following users to get the following users of them
   - Continue like this until the universe ends :scream:

-Secret sauce:
+### Secret sauce

-  - As a plus, you can save your history session publicly and load it or load another user's history session inmediately.
+  - Save and load your history session
+  - Load other users sessions :speak_no_evil: